colak/txp-media-shortcode/README.md

 ### 4. Embed local audio

 The html5 audio tag, allows for the embedding of multiple formats to enhance compatibility with the various browsers and computer setups.
 To embed music residing in your installation's files directory, first upload the audio files using the same name followed by the extension.
 In your articles call the file name and state the extensions you have encoded those files to.
 (Currently the tag supports m4a, mp3, mp4, aac, webm, flac and ogg).
+You may want to check [Formats supported by different web browsers](https://en.wikipedia.org/wiki/HTML5_audio#Supported_audio_coding_formats).

 `<txp::media from="local_a" media="my_title" m4a mp3 />`